MadStu/noughts-and-crosses/README.md

 - __Typography__

   - For the main heading, scoreboard and the noughts and crosses themselves I chose the "Edo" font from [1001 Fonts](https://www.1001freefonts.com/edo.font).
-  - This font is in a hand drawn, brushed ink looking style which users will appreciate and help them to feel like they're playing it by hand with a friend.
-  - I also styled the hard mode on/off switch with the same Edo font.
+  - This font is in a hand drawn, brushed ink looking style which users will appreciate and help them to feel like they're playing it by hand with a friend.  - I also styled the hard mode toggle switch with the same Edo font.

 - __Colour Scheme__

+  - I looked at a lot of background colours and felt the darkslategray (#2F4F4F) colour provided good contrast between the text, the gameboard and the background.
+And it's also nice and comfortable to look at, not being too bright or too dark.
+  - The difficulty toggle switch has a background with the same shade of pink that the modal has (#FFC2C7) and is there to stand out and invite the user to change modes.
   - I wanted to use black and white colours for the game, as when we played as children it was mostly black ink on white paper, so I have a slightly off-white colour called whitesmoke (#F5F5F5) to represent a piece of paper.
+  - The game lines were created with black and slightly fuzzy, again to make it feel to the user that it's hand drawn and they're playing with a friend.
   - The noughts and crosses on the game are not quite the blackest of black (#202020) but it matches the drawn lines colour and provides a high contrast to represent black ink.
-  - The game lines were created with black again and slightly fuzzy, again to make it feel to the user that it's hand drawn and they're playing with a friend.
-  - The difficulty toggle switch has a background with the same shade of pink that the modal has (#FFC2C7) and is there to stand out and invite the user to change modes.
-  - I looked at a lot of background colours and felt the darkslategray (#2F4F4F) colour provided good contrast between the text, the gameboard and the background.
-And it's also nice and comfortable to look at, not being too bright or too dark.
   - The text colour is floralwhite (#FFFAF0) which is another off-white colour to just soften the brightness of a hard bright white a little and allows the user to keep playing without it becoming a strain.
   - The background colours do change depending on the outcome of the game.
 If the game is a draw, the background transitions into black.
 If the computer wins it turns bright red for a moment.
 But if the user wins it briefly becomes a kaleidoscope of bright and contrasting colours to celebrate.